Philippines country profile

 Much of the country is mountainous and prone to earthquakes and eruptions from around 20 active volcanoes.
 It is often buffeted by typhoons and other storms.

-The Philippines - a Spanish colony for more than three centuries and named after a 16th century Spanish king - was taken over by the US in the early 20th century after a protracted rebellion against rule from Madrid.
+The Philippines - a Spanish colony for more than three centuries, and named after a 16th century Spanish king - was taken over by the US in the early 20th century after a protracted rebellion against rule from Madrid.

 Spanish and US influences remain strong, especially in terms of language, religion and government.
 Self-rule in 1935 was followed by full independence in 1946 under a US-style constitution.

-The US is a close ally and has provided military aid to help combat Muslim and communist insurgencies.
+The US is a close ally and has provided military aid to help combat Islamist and communist insurgencies.

 FACTS